LostBeard/SpawnDev.BlazorJS.SimplePeer/README.md

 builder.RootComponents.Add<HeadOutlet>("head::after");
 // Add SpawnDev.BlazorJS interop
 builder.Services.AddBlazorJSRuntime();
 // Load the SimplePeer Javascript library.
-Can be called in a component instead if desired. await SimplePeer.Init();
+Can be called in a component instead if desired, or loaded using a <script> tag in the index.html await SimplePeer.Init();
-// Run app using BlazorJSRunAsync extension await builder.Build().BlazorJSRunAsync();
+// Run app using BlazorJSRunAsync extension method await builder.Build().BlazorJSRunAsync();
 ```